googledatastudio/community-connectors/jira/README.md

-# GitHub Community Connector for Data Studio
+# Jira Community Connector for Data Studio

 *This is not an official Google product*

-This [Data Studio][data studio] [Community Connector][community connector] lets you query data about repositories in GitHub.
+This [Data Studio][data studio] [Community Connector][community connector] lets you query data about issues in Jira.

 ![Data Studio Report using the GitHub Community Connector][github report]